LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Introduction

-To address these limitations, we propose LEGO-SLAM (Language-Embedded Gaussian Optimization SLAM), the first framework that achieves real-time, open-vocabulary mapping within a Gaussian Splatting-based SLAM system.
-Approaches with open-vocabulary 3D reconstruction that store high-dimensional language features on each Gaussian are incompatible with the demands of SLAM.
-They suffer from rendering latency and high memory overhead, making them impractical for real-time applications \cite{kerr2023lerf, liao2024ov, zhou2024feature}.
+Open-vocabulary 3D reconstruction approaches that store high-dimensional language features on each Gaussian suffer from rendering latency and high memory overhead, making them impractical for real-time SLAM \cite{kerr2023lerf, liao2024ov, zhou2024feature}.
 Furthermore, methods that rely on pretrained models to extract fixed, low-dimensional features lack the adaptability required for SLAM systems, which must continuously learn from new environments \cite{qin2024langsplat}.
-Our core contribution overcomes these limitations by introducing a scene-adaptive autoencoder that distills high-dimensional language embeddings into a compact 16-dimensional feature space.
-This encoder trains in real-time to map visual information to a compact feature space, enabling highly efficient open-vocabulary 3D object localization.
-This is because instead of decoding the entire map back to a high-dimensional space for querying, we leverage the encoder to project the text query down into the map's compact space for direct and fast comparison.
-Specifically, we reduce the language feature dimension to 16, a choice that provides the optimal balance, as validated in \cref{sec:ablation}, between minimizing memory per Gaussian and accelerating rendering.
-However, this compact 16-dimensional representation introduces an initialization challenge, as these abstract features cannot be derived from input RGB-D. We solve this by leveraging a pretrained encoder as a powerful prior, ensuring the rapid feature convergence essential for real-time SLAM.
+More recently, an online approach~\cite{katragadda2025online} also targets real-time open-vocabulary Gaussian mapping, but it falls short of real-time operation, leaving fast online open-vocabulary SLAM an open problem.
+To address this, we propose LEGO-SLAM (Language-Embedded Gaussian Optimization SLAM), a framework that achieves real-time, open-vocabulary mapping within a 3DGS-based SLAM system.
+Our core contribution is a scene-adaptive autoencoder that distills high-dimensional language embeddings into a compact 16-dimensional space, trained online during mapping.
+Rather than decoding the whole map back to a high dimension for querying, we project the text query into this compact space for fast comparison.
+The choice of 16 dimensions provides the best balance between memory per Gaussian and rendering speed, as validated in \cref{sec:ablation}.
+Because such abstract features cannot be initialized directly from RGB-D, we leverage a pretrained encoder as a prior to ensure the rapid convergence essential for real-time SLAM.